The main types of hearing loss are sorted into three categories.

 Conductive hearing losses caused by other abnormalities, like stenosis of the ear canal, exostoses, otosclerosis and ossicular chain discontinuity are more difficult to treat medically and may be considered a permanent hearing loss.
 These conductive losses may be treated with either standard hearing aids or bone-anchored implantable devices.

 Mixed hearing loss is any combination of sensorineural and conductive hearing loss.

 Mixed hearing loss commonly occurs when the ear sustains some sort of trauma.
 It also can happen gradually over time when one hearing loss is compounded by another.
 For example, a person with a long-standing conductive hearing loss might experience age-related hearing loss as they age.
 Alternatively, a person with age-related hearing loss may have a temporary mixed hearing loss due to wax impaction.
 Blast injuries or other types of trauma can cause both sensorineural and conductive hearing loss.

 The symptoms of mixed hearing loss will be some combination of those listed above for the other two types of hearing loss.

 Treatment options for mixed hearing loss will depend on whether the loss is more sensorineural or conductive in nature.
 If a greater portion of the loss is caused by a conductive component, surgical procedures and other medical treatments might be more effective in correcting the hearing concerns.
 If a greater portion of the loss is sensorineural, hearing aids or implantable devices may be the best option.

-If you (or your loved ones) think you might have a hearing loss, it's important to consult with a physician and a hearing healthcare professional to investigate the cause and corresponding treatment options.
-Many conductive and mixed hearing losses can be remediated with medical intervention and all hearing loss is treatable with hearing aids, implantable devices and/or assistive listening devices.
+If you or a loved one has hearing loss, visit our directory of consumer-reviewed hearing clinics to find a professional right away.
+He or she will investigate the cause and suggest treatment options to suit your needs.
+Many conductive and mixed hearing losses can be treated medically and nearly all types of hearing loss are treatable with hearing aids, implantable devices and/or assistive listening devices.